Foxconn, founder Gou apply to purchase BioNTech vaccines for Taiwan | Health

 While it welcomes help in obtaining vaccines from companies and religious groups, Taiwan's government has stipulated that only it can distribute the shots.
 Companies and other groups must also provide letters of authorization from the original manufacturer.
 Gou's office said they had provided all the documentation the government had requested.

 Shanghai Fosun Pharmaceutical Group Co Ltd has a contract with BioNTech to sell the vaccines in Greater China, including to Taiwan, but Taiwan's government says it has and will only deal with BioNTech in Germany and that it does not trust vaccines from China.
-Neither Fosun nor China's Taiwan Affairs Office responded to a request for comment on Foxconn and Gou's plans.
+Fosun did not respond to a request for comment on Foxconn and Gou's plans.

-China, which sees Taiwan as its own territory, says Taiwan's government has gone against commercial principles in seeking to bypass Fosun and go directly to BioNTech.
+China's Taiwan Affairs Office, in a statement to Reuters, reiterated that it was Fosun's commercial right to sell the BioNTech vaccine to Taiwan and that China's government was coordinating with "relevant parties" on the island to talk to Fosun.
+It gave no details.
 Outside of Greater China, BioNTech has partnered with Pfizer Inc.

 Taiwan's Buddha Light International Association has also proposed importing up to 500,000 shots of Johnson & Johnson's vaccine.
 Chao Yi, the association's president, said they would be seeking to get in touch with the U.S. pharma giant this week after it had previously expressed willingness to sell the group vaccines.
 The association is working on the documentation required by the government.